bcarlsenca/SNOMED-DB-Load-Scripts/src/main/resources/README.txt

 Key Features
 ------------

-* Support for Oracle, Postgres, and MySQL
+* Support for Oracle, Postgres, and MySQL (and MariaDB)
 * Support for RF2 data format
 * Denormalization of concept/description ids for contextualized lookup